ahmetumitbayram/ahmetumitbayram/README.md

 ❓ You can ask me questions about web application security, Bug Bounty, and Vulnerability Research.

-⌨️ In my profile, you can find some of the exploits I have developed, the ones I have coded with Django, and the tools and modules I have written in Python.
+⌨️ In my profile, you can find some of the exploits I have developed, the ones I have coded with Django, and the tools and modules I have written in Python and Go.